 top of page

 Feeling nervous about your wedding speech?
-We've got your back!
+We've got the tips you need to put together and deliver the best one ever.

 INTRODUCE YOURSELF

-There may be a possibility that not everyone at the wedding will know who you are.
-So be sure to introduce yourself at the beginning of your wedding speech and your relationship to the couple, if you’re the first to speak.
-And if your speech is following another, kindly acknowledge the person who spoke before you.
+It's likely that not everyone at the wedding will know who you are.
+Therefore, it's important to introduce yourself at the beginning of your wedding speech, and share your relationship to the couple.
+If your speech follows another, kindly also acknowledge the person who spoke before you.

 USE THE NEW MARRIED TITLES